nhcarrigan/general-documentation/docs/projects/inspiration-bot/privacy.md

 ## Right to Request Data

-As no user data is stored, no requests to view data are necessary.
+As no user data are stored, no requests to view data are necessary.

 ## Right to Removal